danbev/learning-ai/notes/architectures/mamba.md

 x(t)   = state at time t, typically a vector. x(0)   = initial state at time 0.
 e^(At) = matrix exponential of A * t.
 This captures the cumulative effect of
          the state transition matrix A over time t.
-Think of this an compounding the effect of A over time (line componding interest) and.
+Think of this as compounding the effect of A over time (like componding interest).
 ```
-Think of this an compounding the effect of A over time (line componding
+Think of this an compounding the effect of A over time (like componding
 interest from 0 to time t) and multiplying this by the initial state gives us
 the state at time t.
 It's like compounding the effect of A continuously from 0
 to t.
 Kind of like transforming the inital state by A for a duration of t.